walkline/ToCloud9/README.md

 ```

 > [!NOTE]
-> There's an default admin account included `admin:admin`, be sure to change the password
+> There's an default admin account included with the credentials `admin:admin`, be sure to change the password

 ### Without Docker/Orchestration